KiraiEEE/the-dummy-API/README.md

 **Cool, right?
 I told you it was simple!**

+To make more simpler just run the RUN_API.bat then RUN_APP.bat

-**Thanks for checking out my API, and I hope you have a great day!**
+**Thanks for checking out my API, and I hope you have a great day!
+Stay classy, stay cool and dont be a fool!
+(WestJett said) 😎🐱‍👤**